Large fluctuations and transport properties of the L\'evy-Lorentz gas: Introduction

 \subsection{The L\'evy-Lorentz gas model}

 A one-dimensional stochastic Lorentz gas can be sketched, in a nutshell, as follows.
 Let $\omega:=\{\omega_r\}_{r\in\mathbb{Z}}$ be the positions in ascending order of certain scatterers placed on the real line.
-A particle moving on the line with unit speed from the initial position $\omega_0$ collides with these scatterers, $V_n$ being its velocity direction before the $n$th collision, and is reflected or transmitted.
+A particle moving on the line with unit speed from the initial position $\omega_0$ collides with these scatterers, $V_n$ being its velocity direction before the $n$th collision, and is reflected or transmitted with prescribed probability.

-Following the formulation of the L\'evy-Lorentz gas given in \cite{Barkai2}, we assume that $V_1,V_2,\ldots$ are i.i.d.\ random variables, defined on some probability space $(\mathcal{S},\mathfrak{S},P)$, that take values $-1$ and $1$ with equal probability.
-The $n$th collision occurs at the scattering point
+Following the formulation of the L\'evy-Lorentz gas given in \cite{Barkai2}, we assume that $V_1,V_2,\ldots$ are i.i.d.\ random variables, on a probability space $(\mathcal{S},\mathfrak{S},P)$, that take values in $\mathbb{Z}_2:=\{-1,+1\}$ with equal probability.
+The $n$th collision occurs at the scattering point labeled by

 and at the time